sleepyfox/Code-Dojo-45/js/log.md

 It's gradually looking a bit WET (Write Everything Twice), too much duplication, but I hold off until after I'm done with division.
 I write a last test to cover the division case and make sure it fails before writing the implementation with a last case for the switch statement.

-It bugs me that there's an edge case for an unrecognised operator here, so I add a test to make sure that an unrecognised operator '!' returns an error string (just 'Error').
+It bugs me that there's an edge case for an unrecognised operator here, so I add a test to make sure that an unrecognised operator '!' returns an error string (just 'Error' for now).

+`git checkout 2bd4386`

+This done it seems time for a little light refactoring.
+First let's move the implementation to it's own file, as the tests have gotten large enough to warrant a file of their own.